ederoyd46/OSMImport/README.md

 --------------

 0.1.0.0 - Initial version, imports (some) node data only.
 Lots of work to do :)

 0.2.0.0 - Added missing node data, now commits to MongoDB in larger batches.

+0.3.0.0 - Added support to import into redis, lots of performance improvements.

 Installation Instructions
 -------------------------